Soroosh/BahaiCalendarLibrary/README.md

 Badi2Gregorian(int year , int month , int day) returns an integer array with the Gregorian Date [year, month, day of the month, day of the year, holyday]

-Gregorian2Badi(int year, int month, int day) returns an integer array with the Badi date in the format [year, month, day of month, day of the year, holyday]
+Gregorian2Badi(int year, int month, int day) returns an integer array with the Badi date in the format [year, month, day of month, day of the year, holyday, year in vahid vahid, kull-i-shay]

 Holyday has the following values
 -1 if the date is not a holyday